juanmait/seedjs-branches/README.md

 ## Testing with JEST

-Uses [ts-jest] preset so you can write tests in typescript.
+Uses [ts-jest] preset so you can write and run tests written in typescript.
+It support [inline-snapshots] powered by Prettier.
 It also integrates [jest-extended] which adds some pretty extra features (you have to import it when you want to use it: `import 'jest-extended'`).

 ```bash
 $ yarn jest # run all tests inside `./src` folder